TerryV8/click-count/README.md

 [Read more ...](docs/monitoring_containers.md)

-# Replication: Manage failover  (With secure Kubernetes cluster)
+# Replication: no failover  (With secure Kubernetes cluster)

 [Read more ...](docs/replication.md)

-# Scalability: Manage more throughput (With pods Kubernetes cluster)
+# Scalability: increasing throughput (With pods Kubernetes cluster)

 [Read more ...](docs/scalability.md)